Meet Fatoumata Ba-Shaw and her children, Arionna and Amari

 Currently, we are raising the funds needed to rehab the home that Touly will eventually own at 9004 Old Hickory Court in Manassas.
+We appreciate sponsorships from BB&T Bank, Fulton Bank and an anonymous donor.
+There is still $24,000 to raise.
 Your donation will help us get started!

 This fall, after we’ve raised funds for the rehab work, volunteer opportunities will be available.
 To stay current on the news, subscribe to our newsletter on our Home Page (bottom, right-hand corner.)
 To register as a volunteer, click the button below.